hats-finance/hats-contracts/docs/claims.md

 ## Details and restrictions

+There are 3 "periods" relevant for the handling of a new claim:
+1. Challenge Period: the first `challengePeriod` seconds after the submission of the claim
+1. Challenge Timeout Period: the `challengeTimeOutPeriod` seconds after the challenge period ended
+1. Expiration: after `challengePeriod + challengeTimeoutPeriod` seconds after the submission of the claim

 1. **SUBMISSION**
   `submitClaim(beneficiary, bountyPercentage)` will create a new `claimId`.
    - `submitClaim` can only be called by the committee